haoranduan28/haoran-academic-cv/content/publication/From Sora/index.md

 path.
 However, despite its notable successes, Sora still encounters various obstacles that need to be resolved.
 In this survey, we embark from the perspective of disassembling Sora in text-to-video generation, and conducting a comprehensive review of literature, trying to answer the question, From Sora What We Can See.
-Specifically, after basic preliminaries regarding the general algorithms are introduced, the literature is categorized from three mutually perpendicular dimensions： evolutionary generators, excellent pursuit, and realistic panorama.
+Specifically, after basic preliminaries regarding the general algorithms are introduced, the literature is categorized from three mutually perpendicular dimensions evolutionary generators, excellent pursuit, and realistic panorama.
 Subsequently, the widely used datasets and metrics are organized in detail.
 Last but more importantly, we identify several challenges and open problems in this domain and propose potential future directions for research and development.
 A comprehensive list of text-to-video generation studies in this survey is available at https://github.com/soraw-ai/Awesome-Text-to-Video-Generation